-A little bit of history
+A little bit of Canary Islands history

-People & Language
+People & Language in the Canary Islands

 Spanish is the language of the islands.
 If you are a Spanish speaker you will be able to detect a distinct accent.
 Sometimes this dialect is called “habla canaria” (Canarian speech) or “isleño” (islander).
-Can the locals speak English well?
+But can the locals speak English well?
 Not in our experience but we’re probably not the best judges of that since we mostly communicated in Spanish on the Canary Islands.

-Geography & Climate
+Geography & Climate in the Canary Islands

 We’re here to tell you that these islands are so amazingly varied they will blow your mind.
 We went to both Gran Canaria and Tenerife and each of them has every climate you can think of.
 While you’re hiking through lush greenery, you can see a snow capped volcano in the distance.
 You could run through the sand dunes in the morning, go for a camel ride before lunch, climb misty rocks in the afternoon and bathe in the Atlantic in the evening.
 You cannot get bored in the Canary Islands.
 Variety is the order of the day here.

 Gran Canaria or Tenerife?

 Can’t choose between the two?
 You don’t have to.
 We ended up flying to Gran Canaria and spending a week there.
 Then we spent our second week on Tenerife and flew back to Europe from there.
 There are several ways to island hop on Canary Islands.
-We chose the least expensive and quickest way which is an inter-island flight by Air Europa (there are seven flights daily between the two islands).
+We chose the least expensive and quickest way which is an inter-island flight by Air Europa (there are several daily flights between the two islands).

-For other blogs about Canary Islands see:
+For other posts about Canary Islands see: